hzrd149/blossom/README.md

 ## What is it?

-Blossom is a spec for a set of http endpoints that allows users to store blobs of data on publicly accessible servers
+Blossom is a spec for a set of HTTP endpoints that allow users to store blobs of data on publicly accessible servers

 ## What are blobs